Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 History

-The church was rebuilt 1508-15, with a façade in the Tuscan style by an architect going by the name of Maestro Pellegrini.
+Prosperity and growth lead to the the church being rebuilt 1508-11, with a façade in the Tuscan style by an architect going by the name of Maestro Pellegrini.
+This is the church we see today.

 Lost art